Assistant General Manager, Player Personnel, New York Rangers and General Manager, Hartford Wolf Pack

 Fairbrother did his undergraduate work at Northeastern University, completing his Bachelor’s degree in Athletic Training in 2005.
 In addition to his athletic training credentials, Fairbrother, a 34–year-old native of Littleton, NH, is a certified strength and conditioning specialist and a Basic Life Support Instructor for the American Heart Association.
 He holds membership in both the National Athletic Trainers Association and the National Strength and Conditioning Association.

-Fairbrother and his wife Katyann make their home in Wallingford, CT.
+Fairbrother and his wife Katyann make their home in Middletown, CT.

 Assistant Athletic Trainer